ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ## Tips for performance optimizations

 - To reduce application memory consumption, consider using streams for large inserts (e.g. from files) and selects when applicable.
 For event listeners and similar use cases, [async inserts](https://clickhouse.com/docs/en/optimize/asynchronous-inserts) could be another good option, allowing to minimize, or even completely avoid batching on the client side.
 Async insert examples are available in the [client repository](https://github.com/ClickHouse/clickhouse-js/tree/main/examples), with `async_insert_` as the file name prefix.
-- The client enable compression for `query` responses by default, but `insert` compression is disabled.
-When using large inserts, you might want to enable request compression as well.
-You can use `ClickHouseClientConfigOptions.compression.request` for that.
+- The client does not enable request or response compression by default.
+However, when selecting or inserting large datasets, you could consider enabling it via `ClickHouseClientConfigOptions.compression` (either for just `request` or `response`, or both).
-- Compression has some performance penalty.
-As it is enabled by default for responses, you might consider disabling it if you need to speed the selects up, but, on the other hand, it comes with a cost of network traffic increase.
+- Compression has significant performance penalty.
+Enabling it for `request` or `response` will negatively impact the speed of selects or inserts, respectively, but will reduce the amount of network traffic transferred by the application.

 ## Contact us